mcgnus/logdirect/README.md

 Furthermore you can shorten the url you get with your favourite url shortener.
 In Future versions this may be implemented into this service.

+You need express to run this script with node.js

 ###GET request to /make?url=_your_url_with_http